 The Registry MUST notify all affected registrars of the upcoming change in the current ROIDs, specifying the date of the change and any transition plan.

-The Registry MUST provide the affected registrars and ICANN (through a GDD portal case), the mapping of the new to the old ROIDs.
+The Registry MUST provide the affected registrars and ICANN (through a GDD portal case), either one of the following: 1) the mapping of the old to the new ROIDs; or 2) a conversion algorithm to obtain the new ROIDs from the old ROID values.

 The Registry SHOULD maintain a ROID transition period for at least one month after the ROID update, during which SRS transactions using either old or new ROIDs are supported.